sintetick/clashlybot-releases/README.md

-# Clashly Bot
+# Clashly BOT

-Official release page for **Clashly Bot**.
+Official release page for **Clashly BOT**.

-**Clashly Bot** is a Windows desktop app created to help Clash of Clans players automate routine in-game actions and manage farming tasks more easily.
+**Clashly BOT** is a Windows desktop app created to help Clash of Clans players automate routine in-game actions and manage farming tasks more easily.

 ## What It Does